Skip to content

 todo_list_lists_wrapper List all your To Do lists

 todo_list_tasks_wrapper List tasks in a named list (default: "Tasks").
 Pass include_completed=true to see done items.
+Renders each task's notes/body and any checklist items (sub-tasks), not just the title.

 todo_create_task_wrapper Create a task in a named list with optional due_date (YYYY-MM-DD) and notes